 The MPH in Health Policy provides students with a foundation in health policy processes, concepts, and issues as well as strong analytical skills to help develop and evaluate health policies.
-The Health Policy program offers students’ opportunities to tailor their studies in domestic and international health policy, with courses focused on foundations, methods, and a topical area of expertise.
+The Health Policy program offers students opportunities to tailor their studies with courses focused on foundations, methods, and a topical area of expertise.

-Graduates of the program go on to work in leadership and research in the public or private sector, domestically or internationally.
+Graduates of the program go on to work in leadership and research in the public or private sector.
 Employment settings include institutions involved in developing policy, evaluating of health programs and projects, or providing goods and services in support of health sector program implementation or development.
-Entities include both government and non-governmental organizations across a range of disciplines and development paradigms.
-The MPH in Health Policy can also serve as a strong academic foundation for students who may wish to pursue a doctoral degree in health policy or management.
+The MPH in Health Policy can also serve as a strong academic foundation for students who pursue a doctoral degree.

 Please visit the university course catalog for degree program competencies, requirements, and model course schedules.